 Melvin Arey taught in Maine and New Hampshire public and private schools.
 In 1873, he moved to Iowa where he was Superintendent of Schools in Cedar Falls until 1877.
 He was then Superintendent of Schools in Fort Dodge, from 1877 to 1890.

 In 1890, Professor Arey was asked to join the faculty of the Iowa State Normal School.
 He became a Professor of Natural Sciences, and was head of the department from 1909 until he retired in 1917.
 Professor Arey was an integral part of the early faculty, leaving his mark in many ways on the school.
 In order to get students more involved in natural sciences, Professor Arey founded the Natural History Association, an organization in which students and alumni could discuss or present findings on natural sciences.

 In 1893, Dr. Arey went on an expedition to the Bahamas, where he studied natural sciences and returned with specimens and new and interesting findings for his students.
 In 1917, when he retired from regular teaching duties, Professor Arey was put in charge of the school’s natural history museum.
 He was curator from 1917 to 1928.
 He acquired a wide variety of information, artifacts, and specimens for the museum.

 Professor Arey was a respected and valued faculty member and an active citizen in the Cedar Falls community.
-Three of his children, Amy, Ethel, and Lester, served on the college faculty.
+Two of his children, Amy and Ethel, served on the college faculty.

 Professor Arey died on March 20, 1931.

-Compiled by Public History Intern Emily Stohlmeyer; edited by University Archivist Gerald L. Peterson; last updated, March 23, 2012.
+Compiled by Public History Intern Emily Stohlmeyer; edited by University Archivist Gerald L. Peterson, 2012; last updated, October 27, 2015.

 Melvin Franklin Arey